koditi/devkini.xyz/_posts/2016-03-07-use-aws-sdk-v2-on-codeigniter-v2.md

 That was basicly the step to use it.
 Simple enough, but due to major lack of experience on composer and aws official SDK, it turns into 1 whole day job.

-Well, everything was like that for the first time i suppose.
+Well, everything was like that for the first time I suppose.

 [1]: https://getcomposer.org/ 'Composer Main Page'